hoelzl/trivial_python_project/README.md

 - Generate a locally installable package
 - Configure pytest to run the project tests and doctests
-- Configure tox to run test the projects with several Python versions
+- Configure tox to test the projects with several Python versions
+- Configure bumpversion to manage project versions

-By default the generated project uses conda to create virtual environments for tox, but that can easily be changed in `tox.ini`.
+By default, the generated project uses conda to create virtual environments for tox, but that can easily be changed in `tox.ini`.

+Bumpversion is configured to *not* commit the updated files.
+This is the safer option but slightly inconvenient.
+To enable automatic commits, change `commit = False` to `commit = True` in `.bumpversion.cfg`.

 ## Usage